Have Questions?

 603-448-5610

-West Central Behavioral Health is 12.7 miles from Canaan, NH
+West Central Behavioral Health is 12.7 miles from Canaan, New Hampshire

 Together with your mental health provider, you can choose the treatment that best fits your symptoms and lifestyle.
 Regardless of the type of treatment you choose, it usually takes a few weeks to begin to feel better, and full recovery may take a few months of treatment.
 Once a mental health disorder has been successfully treated, it can come back.
 It is important not to stop your medication or psychotherapy prematurely, and always discuss any such decisions with your mental health provider.